-How to clean, prep and paint hardware.
+How to clean, prep, and paint hardware.

-There are so many options when it comes to painting hardware.
-But no matter which method you choose, you know that you want to keep that vintage hardware.
-I often prefer to keep the original vintage hardware with the piece of furniture over replacing.
-The old hardware is more often than not made very well, has great details, and often suits the piece perfectly.
-Understandably there are cases where a piece requires new knobs and pulls and that’s ok too, but I am a huge fan of holding on to original hardware when possible.
-I am sharing a step by step process on how to paint hardware.
+Understandably there are cases where a piece requires new knobs and pulls and that’s ok too, but I am a huge fan of holding on to original hardware when possible. Β I am sharing a step-by-step process on how to paint hardware.
 See all the projects with painted hardware here to see how often and easy it is, as well as different finishes that can be achieved on old hardware: Painted hardware

 Vintage Hardware Before Paint